 Reading 2 is designed for students who have taken Reading 1 and could benefit from reinforcement of fluency word attack skills, vocabulary development, comprehension skills, and reading skills applied to a variety of practical situations.
+This course is also designed for students who have been identified with dyslexia and required dyslexia intervention services.
 Emphasis is on recognition and development to individual learning style and overall improvement of reading skills.
 A maximum of three credits in Reading 1, 2, or 3, and/or Reading Elective may count toward graduation.